Porphyromonas gingivalis: Gingipain

-Capsular polysaccharide (CPS)
+Capsular polysaccharide

 The encapsulated strain of P. gingivalis is much more virulent than the nonencapsulated strain in a mouse abscess model.
 The capsule is a capsular polysaccharide and when present down regulates cytokine production especially proinflammatory cytokines IL-1β, IL-6, IL-8, and TNF-α, indicating host evasion responses.
-However, other studies have found the CPS to elicit host immune responses like PMN migration and dose and time dependent expression of cell migration chemokines like MCP-1, KC, MIP-2 and RANTES in CPS-challenged murine peritoneal macrophages.
+However, other studies have found the capsular polysaccharide to elicit host immune responses like neutrophil migration and dose and time dependent expression of cell migration chemokines like MCP-1, KC, MIP-2 and RANTES in capsular polysaccharide-challenged murine peritoneal macrophages.
 These conditions are likely to contribute to the inflammatory lesions observed in periodontitis.

-Vaccines made from P. gingivalis CPS apparently impair oral bone loss in murine models.
+Vaccines made from capsular polysaccharide of P. gingivalis apparently impair oral bone loss in murine models.
 These vaccines have been able to elicit potent immune responses such as increased IgM and IgG responses that recognize whole P. gingivalis organisms.

 Fimbriae

 Fimbriae are appendages involved in cellular attachment and greatly contribute to virulence and are found on many Gram-negative and some Gram-positive bacteria.

 P. gingivalis virulence is heavily associated with fimbriae as they have been characterized to be key factors in adhesion, invasion, and colonization.
 Fimbriae are also responsible for invasion of membrane vesicles into host cells.
 They were found to bind to cellular α5β1 integrins, which mediated adherence and impaired the homeostatic controls of host cells.
 Fimbriae were also found to be associated with modulating β2 integrin adhesive activity for uptake by monocytes using the CD14/TLR2/PI3K signaling complex, which may contribute to intracellular evasion tactics by P. gingivalis.
 P. gingivalis has long fimbriae, short fimbriae, and accessory components, each of which have distinct functions.